A Complete List of Types of Nonprofits: Which One Should You Start?

 • Clubs cannot sell real estate, products, or services.

-Notable examples of 501c7 include The Rolla Alumni Chapter of Beta Sigma Psi, OX Epsilon Chapter, etc.
+Notable examples of 501(c)(7) organizations include The Rolla Alumni Chapter of Beta Sigma Psi and the OX Epsilon Chapter.

-VEBA are groups of employees who donate for other employee’s life, sick, accident, and other benefits.
+VEBA are voluntary groups of employees who pay for other members’ life, sick, and accident insurance along with other benefits.
+These benefits can also go to members’ dependents and beneficiaries.
 These organizations must be connected through employment or membership in a labor union, and the purpose must be only to provide benefits.

 Restrictions for these organizations include a non-discrimination requirement.
 Higher-paid employees cannot benefit more than the rest.